alevchuk/minibank/README.md

 ### Authorized keys

-So you don't have to type the password every time you need to log-in to the pi, setup autorized_key.
+So you don't have to type the password every time you need to log-in to the pi, setup authorized_keys.

 On your laptop run:
 ```